What is AmeriCorps?

 Issue: Kindergarten preparedness in Cedar Rapids

-The Strategy: The Youth Achievement AmeriCorps program increases outreach to low-income parents and provides instruction, materials and books to improve the practice of early language and learning skills in young children to ensure they are on-track for school through a program called RED Ahead.
+The Strategy: The Youth Achievement AmeriCorps program increases outreach to low-income parents by serving with the RED Ahead program providing instruction, materials and books to improve the practice of early language and learning skills in young children to ensure they are on-track for school.
 RED Ahead (Read Every Day to get Ahead) is an early literacy program that provides support for low-income parents to help their children, ages birth to five, develop language and literacy skills that support kindergarten readiness.

-- In year two, RED Ahead again surpassed its projected goal of serving 600 with 1,036 active families enrolled in RED Ahead as of June 30, 2013.
+- Enrollment goals exceeded: In year three, RED Ahead again continued a strong growth pattern with 1,347 active families enrolled in RED Ahead as of June 30, 2014.

 - Parental behavior changes:

-- 93% of parents reported they “feel more prepared to support [their] child’s language development and pre-reading skills”
+- 98% of parents reported they “feel more prepared to support [their] child’s language development and pre-reading skills.”

-- 98% of parents practiced additional RED Ahead activities with children
+- 97% of parents practiced additional RED Ahead activities with children.

 Literacy and Math Tutoring